Search This Blog

 RACI Errors: Impact on Project Integration Management

 In developing a good project integration management, it is critical to understand the role of responsibility assignment matrix.
 The goal of project management primarily is to deliver results through other people.
-This involves clear role and rsponsibility of every work package or function that will play a critical role in project delivery.
-One such responsibilty assignment mateix is the RACI.
+This involves a clear role and responsibility for every work package or function that will play a critical role in project delivery.
+One such responsibility assignment matrix is the RACI.

-I have often seen RACI filled incorrectly and have blogged earlier that readers may want to refer.
-However, I would like to call out the following two issues further as they have relationship on other aspects of project management knowledge areas.
+I have often seen RACI filled incorrectly and have blogged (Rajagopalan, 2014).
+However, I would like to discuss the following two issues further as they have a relationship on other aspects of project management knowledge areas.

 2. Too may "A"s: If two people are accountable, then there are two types of problems.
 The first is the blindness game each "A" role plays thinking that the other role will keep an eye in ensuring the task is completed.
-When this taks fails to be done, the blindness game becomes the blame game reasoning with the "I thought you would have done it."
-This introduces project delays that may impact time and also introduces challenges with procurement.
+When this task fails to be done, the blindness game becomes the blame game reasoning with the "I thought you would have done it."
+This introduces project delays that may impact time and introduces challenges with procurement.
 The second issue is the team gets conflicting directions from each "A" person leaving the team to get caught between power plays.
-The resulting team dynamics may lead to HR amd stakeholder challenges.
-Needless to stay that these may further impact other areas of project management.
+The resulting team dynamics may lead to HR and stakeholder challenges.
+Furthermore, these issues may impact other areas of project management.

 There are several symptoms that a proper RACI may resolve for the project manager to proactively address.
-But unless a project manager is having a good understanding of RACI, the symptoms deteroriate leading to major problems requiring surgical intervention from executive management.
+But unless a project manager has a good understanding of RACI, the symptoms deteriorate leading to major problems requiring surgical intervention from executive management.
 The project manager can avoid these strategically by planning to succeed with end in mind.